dborisenko/dborisenko.github.io/_posts/2018-04-30-universal-health-check-without-dependencies.md

 ## Backing services checks

 And now you can ask, how this library can be universal without implementing any particular checks for Kafka, Postgres or anything else.
 Well, our main aim was to avoid any dependencies into the common health-check module itself.
-But we still hold that dependencies in that application modules, which uses that backing components.
-To integrate them we can easily use non-abstract methods as parameters of universal health-check library.
-Here can be few examples:
+But we still hold that dependencies in those application modules, which uses those backing components.
+To integrate them we can easily use non-abstract methods as parameters of the universal health-check library.
+There can be few examples:

 ```scala
 implicit class HealthCheckIOOps(val hc: HealthCheck[IO]) extends AnyVal {